 Bundling is the process where a node/bundler collects multiple UserOperations and creates a single transaction to submit on-chain.

-During bundling, the bundler should:
+During bundling, the bundler MUST:

-with maximum possible gas, to enforce the validation rules on opcode and storage access,
+debug_traceCall with maximum possible gas, to enforce the validation rules on opcode and storage access,

-as well as to verify the entire handleOps
+as well as to verify the entire handleOps bundle transaction,

-of the UserOp is not a staked entity, then issue a "ban" (see "Reputation, throttling and banning")
+of the UserOperation is not a staked entity, then issue a "ban" for the guilty factory or paymaster.factory or a paymaster, and the sender

-succeeds.As staked entries may use some kind of transient storage to communicate data between UserOperations in the same bundle,
+Instead, issue a "ban" for the staked sender entity.debug_traceCall succeeds.As staked entries may use some kind of transient storage to communicate data between UserOperations in the same bundle,

 it is critical that the exact same opcode and precompile banning rules as well as storage access rules are enforced

-validation in its entirety as for individual UserOperations.
+for the handleOps validation in its entirety as for individual UserOperations.

-Otherwise, attackers may be able to use the banned opcodes to detect running on-chain and trigger a FailedOp
+Otherwise, attackers may be able to use the banned opcodes to detect running on-chain and trigger a FailedOp revert.

 When a bundler includes a bundle in a block it must ensure that earlier transactions in the block don't make any UserOperation fail.
-It should either use access lists to prevent conflicts, or place the bundle as the first transaction in the block.

 The first step is a clean separation between validation (acceptance of UserOperation, and acceptance to pay) and execution.

-In this proposal, we expect accounts to have a validateUserOp
+In this proposal, we expect Accounts to have a validateUserOp method that takes as input a UserOperation, verifies the signature and pays the fee.

 Only if this method returns successfully, the execution will happen.